istio/istio.io/content/docs/concepts/security/index.md

 * **AWS**: AWS IAM user/role account

 * **On-prem (non-Kubernetes)**: user account (custom service account), service name, istio service account, or GCP service account.
-  Custom service account refers to the existing service account alike identities managed by customer’s Identity Directory.
+  Custom service account refers to the existing service account alike identities managed by customer's Identity Directory.

 ### Istio security vs SPIFFE

-The SPIFFE standard provides a specification for a framework capable of bootstrapping and issuing identity to services across heterogeneous environments.
+The SPIFFE standard provides a specification for a framework capable of bootstrapping and issuing identities to services across heterogeneous environments.

 Istio and SPIFFE share the same identity document, i.e., SVID (SPIFFE Verifiable Identity Document).
-For example, in Kubernetes, the X.509 certificate has URI field in the format of "spiffe://<domain>/ns/<namespace>/sa/<serviceaccount>".
+For example, in Kubernetes, the X.509 certificate has URI field in the format of "spiffe://\<domain\>/ns/\<namespace\>/sa/\<serviceaccount\>".
 This enables Istio services to establish and accept connections with other SPIFFE-compliant systems.

-However, Istio security and SPIFFE/SPIRE have differ in the PKI implementation details.
+However, Istio security and SPIFFE/SPIRE differ in the PKI implementation details.
-Moreover, Istio provides a more comprehensive security solution, including authentication, authorization, and auditing.
+Istio provides a more comprehensive security solution, including authentication, authorization, and auditing.

 ## PKI